RaphaelBecquart/IJM-internship/README.md

   - CSV file as a list of lists, each containing data for individual reoriented centrioles (described in Main_v3, end of the script)
   - 5 'GRAPH' plots: worm is segmented into 5 anteroposterior segments.
 For each segment we segment the average angle (moving average) of the centrioles according to its location.
 The x axis shows its medio-lateral location (0 = midline) while the y axis represents the angle.
 Each point is a centriole.
 The dark area represents the circular standard deviation (CSTD).

+**Before running Main_v3.ipynb**
+- For manual midline and edge selection: After pasting the coordinates on the .xlsm file, go to the Graph sheet and ensure that the plotted worm looks normal.
+If not, redo the manual segmentation.
+- Ensure that you have placed your files to be analysed in the folder to_analyse/.
+In the abscence of this folder, simply create it and paste your files inside.
+- Ensure the that the weights of the neural network exist in: weights/VGG_schmidtea_weight_classification.pth.
+If not, you can find it on the Schmidtea drive.

 # TO DO LIST: